German submarine U-1224: Sinking

 The Francis M. Robinson reported a submerged contact at 19:00 on 13 May 1944.
-The destroyer escort engaged the contact with a full salvo from its forward-throwing Hedgehog mount, followed by five salvos of magnetic proximity fuzed depth charges.
+The destroyer escort engaged the contact with a full salvo from her forward-throwing Hedgehog mount, followed by five salvos of magnetic proximity fuzed depth charges.
 Four underwater explosions were detected.
 In early July 1944, the German naval attaché in Japan, Paul Wenneker, sent a message to Berlin asking about the status of Ro-501, to which he received the answer that U-boat Command had not heard from the submarine since 11 May.
 On 26 August 1944, she was presumed to be lost by the German Navy with all 56 hands aboard – 52 Japanese crew (including a German radar operator and a German pilot) plus four Japanese officer passengers.
 She was struck from the navy list on 10 October 1944.
 Her commanding officer, Norita, received a posthumous promotion to the rank of commander from the Imperial Japanese Navy, as did one of the passengers, Tetsuhiro Emi, to rear admiral.